A PhD FOR LECTURERS

 - by practical experience, based on delivering at least three teaching sessions, with peer review and feedback

 - through our Academic Mentoring scheme, which, over the course of a term, allows you to shadow and receive mentoring from a senior member of teaching staff as they design, deliver and review a number of teaching sessions.
-At the end of the term, you join other participants on the scheme to deliver practice teaching sessions, receiving feedback from programme mentors.

 After completing the programme, you will be eligible to apply for a two-year Postdoctoral Visiting Fellowship at the University of Reading following completion of your PhD.
 For further information, please go to the section 'Honorary, Visiting and Courtesy Titles' at Academic and Governance Services - policies and reference documents.